Which of the following is NOT a function of the integumentary sys... | Channels for Pearson+

 1

-Identify the primary functions of the integumentary system, which include protection, sensation, temperature regulation, and synthesis of vitamin D.

-Understand that the integumentary system consists of the skin, hair, nails, and associated glands, and its main role is to act as a barrier to protect the body from the outside environment.
+Recognize that the integumentary system acts as a barrier to protect the body from environmental hazards such as pathogens, chemicals, and physical injuries.

-Recognize that the synthesis of vitamin D occurs in the skin when it is exposed to sunlight, which is a known function of the integumentary system.
+Acknowledge that the skin contains sensory receptors that allow for the sensation of touch, pressure, pain, and temperature.

-Acknowledge that the regulation of body temperature is achieved through mechanisms such as sweating and vasodilation, which are functions of the integumentary system.
+Identify that the integumentary system helps regulate body temperature through mechanisms such as sweating and vasodilation or vasoconstriction of blood vessels.

 Note that the production of red blood cells is a function of the bone marrow, not the integumentary system, making it the correct answer to the question.